joaohenggeler/web-cache-exporter/readme_body.txt

 * Option: -filter-by-groups
 * Description: Only exports files that match any loaded groups.

+* Option: -ignore-filter-for <Cache Names>
+* Description: Overrides the previous option for specific browsers or plugins.

 * Option: -load-group-files <Group Files>
 * Description: Only loads specific group files.

+The <Cache Names> argument is mandatory and specifies a list of browser or plugin names, separated by forward slashes.
+These names are lowercase and match the -export options.
+The names "browsers" and "plugins" can be used to refer to all browsers or plugins, respectively.
+These two categories are mutually exclusive.

+For example:
+WCE.exe -filter-by-groups -ignore-filter-for "plugins/ie" -export-option

+This would filter the output based on any loaded groups, except for web plugins (Flash, Shockwave, Java) and for Internet Explorer.

 The <Group Files> argument is mandatory and specifies a filename list, where the filenames are separated by forward slashes and appear without